 CBD is available in capsules, concentrates, tinctures, topicals, sprays and vapes.

-I recommend Diamond CBD products including CBD oils, vape liquids, edibles, drinks, topical lotions, and pet products.
+I also recommend Diamond CBD products including CBD oils, vape liquids, edibles, drinks, topical lotions, and pet products.

 Tinctures are the most common form of CBD on the market.
 And likely the most pure form of CBD.
 Dosages range from 100 – 1000 mg.
 So do your research on what strength to choose.
 Tinctures are great for using CBD sublingually.